Richmond District Strategy

 - Summary of the Existing Conditions Report | (Русский) Russian | 中国 (Chinese)

 Community Needs Assessment Survey: the Survey asked people to respond to questions about their needs and opinions on the following topics: housing, development, transportation and streetscape, local commercial areas, parks and open spaces, and community facilities.
 The results are provided in a full report as well as a four page summary.

-Follow Up Conversation: Establishing Community Goals for the Richmond - Sunday, February 26th from 3pm to 4:30pm (see top of page).
+- Follow Up Conversation: Establishing Community Goals for the Richmond (February 2017)

 - Richmond District Strategy Community Conversation at the Richmond Branch Library (December 2016)